ACMElabUvic/Bighorn_Backcountry/README.md

 # Bighorn Backcountry

-according to lauras thesis - 83 functional sites for detecting wildlife from oct 2019 - sept 2020, but then a different array of 39 sites used to capture range of vehicle activity.
-These shouldn't be used for wildlife occurrence then??

-# Richardson Wildfire Project
 This repository contains data, R scripts and associated outputs, and other materials necessary for the Applied Conservation and Macro Ecology (ACME) laboratory's research program with the Bighorn Backcountry Project.
 The Bighorn Project seeks to understand how anthropogenic footprint and human activity affects mammal communities in this amazing wilderness in Alberta’s Rocky Mountains.
 This multi-use landscape houses a nearly intact large mammal community and is also home to important resource extraction and a key recreation area for areas of Edmonton and Calgary.
 Conserving its mammal biodiversity require informed management decisions.

 Of **key** importance here.
 The Bighorn project was comprised of two camera arrays.
 The first, was a deployment of 93 cameras designed to sample wildlife, which resulted in 83 cameras of useable data.
 The second array was designed explicitly for examining recreational vehicle use and was deployed under a different design.
 I (Barnas) have decided to only include the first array of data in this repository, as this more strongly aligns with our goals of sampling wildlife.
 The second array could be used for wildlife sampling but would require special considerations depending on the project.
 For further details and access to this data, contact myself or any other individuals listed here.
+The array here ran from October 2019 to September 2020.

 The data provided here were previously cleaned and processed by Laura Eliuk.
 All the heavy lifting was done by her, my only role really was to format this for github.
 <hr>